shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/task-remote-swp.md

   ServiceWorkerManager and friends and maintainer of the notion of when the worker should be spun up and terminated due to idle-ness.
-However, instead of constructing a WorkerPrivate and dispatching runnables to it, a PServiceWorkerInstance is spawned and messages are sent to it instead.
+However, instead of constructing a WorkerPrivate and dispatching runnables to it, a ServiceWorkerInstanceParent (PServiceWorkerInstance) is spawned and messages are sent to it instead via helpers on ServiceWorkerInstanceParent.
-* RemoteServiceWorkerManager: Simple parent-only singleton that interacts with ContentParent/ContentProcessManager to spawn remote ServinceWorkerInstances.
+* ServiceWorkerInstanceSpawner: Simple parent-only singleton that interacts with ContentParent to spawn remote ServiceWorkerInstances.
 This includes spawning the (for now) dedicated service worker process while providing the potential for alternate spawning strategies in the future.
-* ServiceWorkerInstanceChild: Inherits most of the ServiceWorkerPrivate code that was not responsible for idle determination.
-Spawns the WorkerPrivate on creation and tears it down when the child actor is deleted.
+* ServiceWorkerInstanceChild: Spawns the WorkerPrivate on creation and tears it down when the child actor is deleted.
-* ServiceWorkerInstanceParent: Adapt ServiceWorkerPrivate calls to the protocol.
+* ServiceWorkerInstanceParent: Adapt ServiceWorkerPrivate calls to the protocol and process and report worker-level errors and other information.
+* ServiceWorkerEventChild: The new home of the per-message worker logic that originally resided in ServiceWorkerPrivate.cpp.
+* ServiceWorkerEventParent: Tracks per-event state (callbacks, etc.) and handles both completion notifications or event-specific responses such as fetch's respondWith.

 ## Arbitrary Decisions By Me ##